-Prior to this, Ms. Utecht acted as the Senior Vice President – Legal Affairs for the US holding company of the French multinational oil and gas giant Total S.A., following its acquisition of Petrofina and Elf Aquitaine by the French oil major Total.
-She also served as the Senior Vice President, General Counsel and a member of the President’s Committee, which determined the strategic direction, of Total’s largest US chemical subsidiary, now known as Arkema, Inc., where she spent twenty years in positions of increasing responsibility.
-In addition, she served as a director of a Total S.A. affiliate, ATO Findley, a US manufacturer of adhesives.
-Before joining Arkema, Ms. Utecht was an associate corporate counsel at Colonial Penn Group, a NYSE-listed financial services company.
+Prior to joining FMC in 2001, Ms. Utecht served as the Senior Vice President – Legal Affairs for the US holding company of Total S.A., following the acquisition of Fina and Elf Aquitaine by the French oil major Total.
+She also served as the Senior Vice President and a member of the President’s Committee (the governing body) of Total’s largest US chemical subsidiary, now known as Arkema, Inc., where she spent twenty years in positions of increasing responsibility, including successfully managing bet-the-company toxic tort litigation.

-Regarding her experience outside law, Ms. Utecht served as Vice President- Acquisitions and Divestitures of Arkema, Inc., from 1991—1994, responsible for managing and negotiating all of Arkema’s acquisitions and divestitures, and played a significant role in its French parent company’s M&A transactions, prior to being asked to return to the legal function in a senior management role, where she also oversaw the risk management and real estate functions.
-At Colonial Penn Group, she served as liaison to AARP, for which Colonial Penn was the exclusive provider of life, health and automobile insurance.
-While studying for her MS in Operations Research, Ms. Utecht was employed as a management consultant at the University of Pennsylvania’s Management Science Center as part of a team led by Russell Ackoff, one of the preeminent leaders in the field.
+Regarding her business experience outside of the legal function, Ms. Utecht was appointed Vice President- Acquisitions and Divestitures of Arkema, Inc., a position she held from 1991—1994, when she managed and negotiated all of Arkema’s acquisitions and divestitures, and played a significant role in its French parent company’s transactions, prior to being asked to return to the legal function to serve as General Counsel.
+Her responsibilities at Arkema also included managing its real estate and insurance functions.
+While studying for her MS in Operations Research, Ms. Utecht was employed as a consultant with the University of Pennsylvania’s Management Science Center as part of a team led by Russell Ackoff, one of the preeminent leaders in the field.

-Ms. Utecht has been a frequent speaker on corporate governance and other topics at legal seminars, and was a member of the staff of the Wharton/SpencerStuart Director’s Institute.
-She has served on several non-profit boards and foundations, including the Association of Corporate Counsel (ACC), the YMCA of Philadelphia and Vicinity, and the American Arbitration Association, and the Institute of Law and Economics.
-She is the co-author of the “Ethics” Chapter of the multivolume treatise on Successful Partnering Between Inside and Outside Counsel, and has received recognition as a distinguished member of the legal profession from the Delaware Valley Chapter of the ACC, the Philadelphia Bar Association, the Philadelphia Business Journal, and the New York County Lawyers’ Association.
+Finally, Ms. Utecht has been a frequent speaker on corporate governance and other topics at legal seminars and served on several non-profit boards, including the Association of American Corporate Counsel (ACC), the Metropolitan YMCA of Philadelphia and Vicinity, the American Arbitration Association, and the Institute of Law and Economics.
+She is the co-author of the “Ethics” Chapter of the multivolume treatise on Successful Partnering Between Inside and Outside Counsel, and has received recognition as a distinguished member of the legal profession from the Association of Corporate Counsel, the Philadelphia Bar Association, the Philadelphia Business Journal, and the New York County Lawyers’ Association.
 She is also a graduate of the DirectWomen Board Institute.